edwardmiller123/planted-pro/README.md

 - assemble

 # Review notes
-- inductors should take more current (maybe double the input)
 - more ground stitching
-- ferrite bead and 1 ohm damping resistor for usb charging
-	- there should be 1 resistor for every capcitor dirctly connected on that line
-	- ferrite bead should have low dc resistance and high dc resistance at 100mhz
-- find actual 5ohm resistor and 120pF capacitor (or close enough) for boost converter
 - maybe use horizontal pin headers to save room in the case

 # Parts List